SpaceG/spaceg.github.io/_posts/2015-03-07-optimism-and-future.markdown

 <h2 class="section-heading"><strong>Professional and financial Benefits</strong></h2>

 Professionally and financially optimists are usually more successful than pessimists.
 Where pessimists see problems namely, optimists see an opportunity.
+Due to their optimistic attitude also towards themselves and their abilities they dare much to believe in themselves and their success and can fully develop their skills.
 <!--
 <div class="row">
         <div class="col-md-4"></div>